-- You're over State Pension Age (if your under State Pension age then you may be able to claim a different benefit called Personal Independence Benefit - see page 23). - You have any type of disability, illness or long-term health condition, including sight or hearing impairments. - You could benefit from help with personal care, like dressing and washing, or any supervision to keep you safe. - You have needed help for six months (if you're terminally ill, you can claim straight away).
+- You're over State Pension Age (if your under State Pension age then you may be able to claim a different benefit called Personal Independence Benefit - see page 25). - You have any type of disability, illness or long-term health condition, including sight or hearing impairments. - You could benefit from help with personal care, like dressing and washing, or any supervision to keep you safe. - You have needed help for six months (if you're terminally ill, you can claim straight away).

-If you're already claiming Personal Independence Payment, you'll continue to receive it after your 65th birthday, or when you reach State Pension age, provided you continue to meet the qualifying conditions.
+If you're already claiming Personal Independence Payment, you'll continue to receive it after you reach State Pension age, provided you continue to meet the qualifying conditions.